-- Take the monthly car allowance being offered to the employee and then deduct any tax or National Insurance contributions.
+- Take the monthly car allowance being offered (see our car allowance calculator post to see how this is calculated) to the employee and then deduct any tax or National Insurance contributions.

 - Add the tax savings of not driving a company car and compare this to the costs attached to driving a company car.
 You’ll need to figure out whether the money you have left is enough to cover your motoring costs such as repairs, maintenance, services, depreciation, insurance or any monthly fuel benefit you may receive.

 Your personal circumstances must also be considered in your research.
 If you’re planning on covering a lot of private mileage, you may be better suited with a car allowance over a company car.
 Although, if you opt for a lease deal you’ll need to be careful that you don’t go over your annual mileage allowance that can make private leasing schemes rather expensive.

 It also depends if you want to bear the responsibility of owning your own vehicle as opposed to driving a company car.
 Yes, driving a company car would exclude you from worrying about repairs, maintenance and depreciation, but the freedom of owning your own car allows you a greater deal of flexibility across the board.

 If your company car scheme grants you permission to use the car for personal transport, you’ll need to pay company car tax on the vehicle, also known as Benefit in Kind tax (BiK tax).